ni/nimi-python/docs/nitclk/class.rst

-        :type sessions: list of (Driver Session or nitclk.SessionReference)
+        :type sessions: list of instrument sessions or nitclk.SessionReference instances

 is_done
 -------